 - ICBA supports increasing the size of the risk pool to provide more risk diversity and increase premium revenue to the program.

 - ICBA opposes any exemption of commercial properties from the mandatory purchase requirement.

 Congress created the National Flood Insurance Program (NFIP) in 1968 to help property owners protect themselves financially from the risk of flooding at a time when flood insurance was not readily available in the private market.

-Congress also needs to strike a delicate balance between setting the program on sound financial footing and making sure that rates are affordable for the homeowners and businesses who depend on flood insurance coverage.
-Many Members of Congress would like to shrink the program and have more properties insured in the private market.
+Congress needs to strike a balance between setting the program on sound financial footing and making sure that rates are affordable for the homeowners and businesses who depend on flood insurance coverage.

-ICBA will advocate for community bank priorities in NFIP reform, and above all, ensure that we avoid a lapse in the program that would disrupt the market and delay loan closures.
+ICBA will advocate for community bank priorities in NFIP reform and above all ensure there is no lapse in the program that would disrupt the market and delay loan closures.